jluk/ACC-Documentation/How-to/acc-persisting-storage.md

   -f | Fileshare name <br>
   -? | -h | --help Shows this usage text <br>

-You should now be able to upload/download to your fileshare from the `clouddrive` directory.
+You are now be able to upload/download to your fileshare from the `clouddrive` directory.
 Uploading and downloading from your local machine can be done via the Azure Files portal blades.

 ## How it works